nilay-v3rma/MSE-203-Assignments/Assignment_2/README.md

 ## 📜 About This Folder
 This folder contains details about the assignment 2.
+This assignment has been completed as a team effort with [HrishiHarsora](https://github.com/HrishiHarsora) and [HarshJamgaonkar0](https://github.com/HarshJamgaonkar0)

 ### 🚀 Running the Simulations
 Wanna see some atoms dance? 🕺💃 Follow these simple steps: